 Each student, while in attendance at WyoTech, is expected to display the highest degree of ethical and professional conduct.
 All WyoTech employees are allowed to enforce the Code of Student Conduct.
-The following actions are violations of the Code of Student Conduct:

-- 1. Dishonesty: willfully or knowingly lying, cheating academically, claiming the work of others or giving any type of false information to the campus. - 2.
-Controlled Substances and Associated Paraphernalia: the possession, use, sale or distribution of controlled substances and/or paraphernalia while on WyoTech property or at any school-sponsored event.
+- 1. Dishonesty: willfully or knowingly lying, cheating academically, claiming the work of others, or giving any type of false information to the campus. - Controlled Substances and Associated Paraphernalia: the possession, use, sale or distribution of controlled substances and/or paraphernalia while on WyoTech property or at any school-sponsored event.
 The student may be subject to prosecution by local law enforcement agencies and parent/guardian may be notified.
 Drug testing may be required in cases of reasonable suspicion of drug use, as per the student's consent upon enrollment. - 3.
 Alcohol: the possession, consumption, distribution, or being under the influence of alcohol while on WyoTech-controlled property or at any school sponsored event.
 Students may also be subject to prosecution by local law enforcement agencies and your parent/guardian may be notified.
 Testing may be required in cases of reasonable suspicion of alcohol use. - 4.
-A campus-approved WyoTech baseball-style cap with the bill facing forward may be worn in the labs.
-No other headwear may be worn while in WyoTech training facilities. - 5.
-Theft and Vandalism: the theft, possession of stolen property, or vandalism of property to include school, housing, customer, staff, resident, or other students' property. - 6.
-Unsafe Conduct: students will observe all EPA/DEQ safety regulations, eye and hearing/ear protection in designated areas, the safety of others, and adhere to the proper use of tools, equipment, and motorized vehicles. - 7.
-Threatening Behavior/Physical Assault: involvement in hazing, or threatening the physical safety and comfort of others, or display of violence that results in physical contact. - 8.
-Inappropriate Email Communications: abusive, threatening, or otherwise inappropriate email communications. - Weapons: students will not possess, or have in vehicles, firearms, ammunition, explosives, knives, or weapons of any kind on WyoTech-controlled property. - 10.
-Disorderly Conduct: behaving in a manner which disturbs the peace of others or disrupts, interferes or prevents a staff member from performing their duties.

-- 11. Aiding and Abetting: assisting, encouraging, or inciting others in any violation of regulations.
+Profanity: the use of any language or gesture that is offensive and creates an uncomfortable environment. - 5.
+Theft and Vandalism: the theft, possession of stolen property, or vandalism of property to include school, housing, customer, staff, resident or other students' property. - Unsafe Conduct: students will observe all EPA/DEQ safety regulations, eye and hearing/ear protection in designated areas, the safety of others, and adhere to the proper use of tools, equipment and motorized vehicles. - 7.
+Threatening Behavior/Physical Assault: involvement in hazing, or threatening the physical safety and comfort of others, or display of violence which results in physical contact. - 8.
+Inappropriate Electronic Communication: abusive, threatening, or otherwise inappropriate behavior via email, texting or any other social media communication. - 9.
+Weapons: students will not possess, or have in vehicles, firearms, ammunition, explosives, knives, or weapons of any kind on WyoTech-controlled property. - 10.
+Disorderly Conduct: behaving in a manner which disturbs the peace of others or disrupts, interferes, or prevents a staff member from performing their duties. - 11.
+Aiding and Abetting: assisting, encouraging, or inciting others in any violation of regulations.
 This includes the withholding of information. - 12.
-Harassment: any unwelcome action whether physical, verbal, or nonverbal, that is intimidating, hostile, or creates an offensive environment. - 13.
+Sexual Harassment: any unwelcome action whether physical, verbal, or nonverbal, that is intimidating, hostile or creates an offensive environment. - 13.
 Sexual Assault: the use of force or threat of force to engage a person in sexual activities without person's willing consent. - 14.
 Tobacco Use: allowed in designated areas only. - 15.
 Unauthorized Entry: entering or attempting to break and enter into any locked or unauthorized room, building, storage area, vehicle, computer, or data storage device. - 16.
-Student Electronic Equipment: non-educational electronic equipment (cameras, pagers, iPods, etc.) is not allowed in WyoTech training areas, unless approved by the Academic Dean/Campus Director. - 17.
-Student Cellular Policy: Use of cell phones, etc. in the classrooms and labs is prohibited. - 18.
-Public displays of affection: are not allowed on campus, WyoTech training areas, or facilities. - 19.
-Discrimination: any verbal or nonverbal discrimination towards any individual or group. - 20.
-Computer, Internet, and Network Use: use of school computers, internet, and networks in a manner that constitutes a violation of the WyoTech Code of Student Conduct or local, state and federal law, endangers system integrity, or accesses sites containing inappropriate content. - 21.
-Recreational activities: are not allowed on campus property, except with express permission of the Campus Director / Academic Dean. - 22.
-Violations of the WyoTech Appearance Code: students must abide by the specific appearance policy for the student's program. - 23.
+Student Electronic Equipment: non-educational electronic equipment (cell phones, cameras, pagers, etc.) is not allowed in WyoTech training areas. - 17.
+Public displays of affection: are not allowed on campus, WyoTech training areas or facilities. - 18.
+Discrimination: any verbal or nonverbal discrimination towards any individual or group. - 19.
+Computer, Internet and Network Use: use of school computers, internet, and networks in a manner that constitutes a violation of the WyoTech Code of Student Conduct or local, state, and federal law, endangers system integrity, or accesses sites containing inappropriate content. - 20.
+Recreational activities: are not allowed on campus property, except with express permission of the Campus Director / Academic Dean.

+- 21. Violations of the WyoTech Appearance Code: students must abide by the specific appearance policy for the student's program. - 22.
 Punctuality: students missing 29 minutes or less of a class period will incur a punctuality infraction.
 Students receiving 10 punctuality infractions may be suspended.